jpmcWorkers/jpmcWorkers.github.io/docs/index.md

 * Adding hours of commuting to your workday just to take Zoom calls in person
 * Sacrificing time with your loved ones for a billionaire’s vision of "culture"
 * Facing the threat of discipline or termination because of where you work
-* Losing your work-life balance
+* Fouling your work-life balance

 ## You are not alone.